Melbourne Combo: Great Ocean Road Tour and Phillip Island Penguin Parade Tour

 Great Ocean Road tour:

 After meeting your driver-guide in the morning, depart Melbourne on the roughly 2-hour drive to your first stop, the Twelve Apostles.
-Enjoy a vantage point of the coastal limestone formations from Gibson's Steps, a great spot for photos, and then stop at the boardwalk lookout for another vast perspective of the rocks.
+Stop at the boardwalk lookout for another vast perspective of the rocks.
 (Weather permitting, you also have the opportunity to take a helicopter ride over the coastline, if you wish, at your own expense.)

 After about 45 minutes, continue your day trip for more views of the Great Ocean Road’s golden sandy beaches and stark cliffs at Loch Ard Gorge, the site of the Loch Ard shipwreck.
 During this 45-minute stop, you also have time to visit Island Arch and Razorback, formed by the rough seas.